-If you’re using kale or collards, a high-speed blender is preferable to make this nice and smooth.
+If using kale or collards, a high-speed blender is preferable to make this nice and smooth.
 A regular blender is just fine for handling baby spinach.
 Banana gives this beverage heft, and half of an avocado gives this smoothie a particularly nice mouth feel.

 Hemp seeds are suggested as an optional ingredient, but I highly recommend using them!
 They’re one of the best, most concentrated sources of Omega 3s — even better (and tastier) than flaxseeds.
 They make a great addition to this creamy smoothie.

 More about basic green smoothies